-Vasanthakumar rehomed the animals at the 91-acre Goodheart Animal Sanctuaries, nearly 200 miles (321km) away.
-Goodheart says this is the first time a farmer has brought lambs to the sanctuary.
+Vasanthakumar chose to rehome his flock with Goodheart Animal Sanctuaries, as it meant they could go together.
+Goodheart said that this was the first time a farmer has brought lambs to the sanctuary.

 Shifting Trends in Farming